 8. Middle Stone Age Tools Weapons – Stone Tools Used In Mesolithic Age

-Middle Stone Age tools are the tools that comes in the Mesolithic age.
-This stage comes after Paleolithic stage and before Neolithic stage.
-The Mesolithic period started at the end of the ice age i.e 9600 BCE and the Mesolithic period ended at the start of the agriculture.
-Given below are the tools that were used in the Mesolithic period:
+Middle Stone Age tools are the tools that were used during the Mesolithic age.
+This stage comes after the Paleolithic stage and before the Neolithic stage.
+The Mesolithic period started at the end of the ice age i.e 9600 BCE and it ended with the start of agriculture.
+Given below are the tools that were used during the Mesolithic period:

 - Tranchet adze